Governor Wolf Announces 22 Municipalities to Improve Traffic Safety with Red Light Enforcement Funds

 Luzerne County

-- City of Hazlelton: $1,024,006 to make traffic signal upgrades on Route 309 at 15th, 22nd, and Diamond Streets.
+- City of Hazleton: $1,024,006 to make traffic signal upgrades on Route 309 at 15th, 22nd, and Diamond Streets.
 These upgrades will improve pedestrian safety and traffic flow.

 Montgomery County